Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 Back after this.

-We had a couple of conflicting stories here.
+We have a couple of conflicting stories here.

-The Oregonian uh this is uh course, in Oregon, uh, their blog.
+The Oregonian, this is, of course, in Oregon, their blog.

-Jason Levin, a Portland man who caused a ruckus over his plans to infiltrate the Tea Party protests in an aim to discredit them teaches in a Beaverton middle school, now faces an investigation by the Teacher Standards and Practices Commission.
+Jason Levin, the Portland man who caused the ruckus over his plans to infiltrate the Tea Party protests in an aim to discredit them, teaches in a Beaverton middle school, now faces an investigation by the Teacher Standards and Practices Commission.

-You see, folks, even teachers are regulated in this unfettered economy.
+You see, folks, even teachers are regulated in this unfettered economy, as the regime describes it.

-As the regime describes it, Melody Hansen, a commission's director of professional practices, said Wednesday that the agency opened an investigation because there was enough concern that there was some neglect of duty on the part of Levin.
+Melody Hanson, the Commission's Director of Professional Practices, said Wednesday that the agency opened an investigation because there was enough concern that there was some neglect of duty on the part of Levin.

 He's skipping out on his teacher duties to run this website advising people how to infiltrate the tea parties.

-Both the Scroll District, the teacher's licensing commission received calls protesting Levin's actions, saying it was inappropriate for teachers.
+Both the Scrule District and the Teachers Licensing Commission receive calls protesting Levin's actions, saying it was inappropriate for teachers.

-Then we go to the uh government-run Associated Press.
+Then we go to the government-run Associated Press.

 A group planning to crash the Tea Party on tax day is led by an Oregon teacher who has been threatened since his picture and personal phone number were posted on the internet.